skkytest/Web_with_MDL-Ci/readme.md

 You can find its official website [here](https://getmdl.io/).

-Material Design Lite lets you add a Material Design look and feel to your websites.
-It doesn’t rely on any JavaScript frameworks and aims to optimize for cross-device use, gracefully degrade in older browsers, and offer an experience that is immediately accessible.
+**Material Design Lite lets you add a Material Design look and feel to your websites.
+It doesn’t rely on any JavaScript frameworks and aims to optimize for cross-device use, gracefully degrade in older browsers, and offer an experience that is immediately accessible.**

 Because when I start this project I was physically in China, and I failed to access hosted files on their CDN, which use google server.
-So I downloaded everything I need, incluing more than 300 Megabites Icon files.
+So I downloaded everything I need, including more than 300 Megabites Icon files.
 In header files, I use local url link.